-By Samantha Williams, Chemist II, Water Treatment Products, Westlake Chemical Corporation
+By Samantha Williams, Chemist II, Westlake Water Solutions, Westlake Chemical Corporation

 This article was published in the March edition of Recreation Management